ianharrier/dockback/README.md

 * `share_password` Alphanumeric password for `share_username`.
 * `share_domain` Domain name for `share_username`.
 This variable is optional; leave blank if not in a domain environment.
 * `email_enabled` Whether email notifications are sent prior to exiting.
 Valid options are `'true'` and `'false'`.
 * `email_from` Email address from which notification emails will be sent.
-Should be formatted as `username@domain.tld`.
+Should be formatted as `'username@domain.tld'`.
-* `email_to` Email address to which notification emails will be send.
-Should be formatted as `username@domain.tld`.
+* `email_to` Email address to which notification emails will be sent.
+Should be formatted as `'username@domain.tld'`.
 * `email_subject` Subject on the notification email.
 * `backup_frequency_hours` The frequency in hours at which `cron` will run `dockback up all`.
 * `backup_jobs` Array containing the backup job strings, one per element.
 Job strings should be formatted as `'key1=value1|key2=value2|key3=value3'` and should contain the following required keys: